spcanelon/silvia/atom_notes_updatingwebsite.md

   - browse built-in font sets in `themes/hugo-academic/data/fonts/`
   - browse user installed font sets in `data/fonts/`
   - this is where I set `day_night = false` so that I could just focus on the color scheme I want for a light mode page.
 Not sure how to select a set of colors for dark mode to start playing around with it.
+  - this is where all contact information lives

 ## content
 ### authors